The Yamaha Tenori-on, designed in collaboration between the performance artist Toshio Iwai and Yamaha, is a wonderful piece of hardware.

 Solution 2 : Alternatively, the Controller Output mod above could also have a “velocity” controller, to update the internal velocity, although this might be tricky to coordinate.
 One layer running the notes in draw mode with another layer running the velocity in bounce mode could produce some nice effects

-Solution 3 : Another approach, only really useful in score mode, is to have a “split screen” where the top N (say 12) rows are notes, and the bottom 4 are the velocity.
+Solution 3 : Another approach is to have a “split screen” where the bottom N (say 13) rows are notes, and the top 3 are the velocity.
+This would force the velocity of all playing notes within that step.
+This has been implemented.

 Major : Variable sound length